They knew their letter would fall on deaf ears in Washington, D.C. But those weren’t the only ears they hoped to reach.

 Printing money to pay for a ton of new spending might sound alarming, but Modern Monetary Theory argues that if a government issues its own currency and it only borrows in denominations of that currency, it can never run out of money.
 A country like Greece defaulted on debt because it gave up the power to issue its own currency as part of joining the European Union.
 Countries like Venezuela or Argentina default because even though they issue their own currency, they borrow in foreign currency denominations, so they can still run out of foreign currency to pay their debts.
 If you issue a currency and only borrow in amounts denominated in that currency, you can always print more money to make your debt payments.

 That wasn’t always the case.
 Modern Monetary Theory is so named and it’s considered so outside mainstream economics is because the reality it describes has only really existed since 1971.
 As Kelton explains in her book, that is the year President Richard Nixon ended the “gold standard” — the ability to convert dollars into gold held by the Federal Reserve.
-It was supposed to be temporary, but became permanent in 1973.
+It was initially temporary, but became permanent in 1973.
 There are some economists and ideologues who want to go back to the gold standard, but there is broad economic consensus that the U.S. will never go back to doing that.

 The gold standard limited the amount of money that the Federal Reserve could print — unless it wanted to lower the value of the dollar, the only way it could suddenly print trillions more dollars would be if it somehow got its hands on the equivalent amount of gold.
 As of 1971, we were no longer living in that world.